 See Count time below to understand how to calculate days or time correctly.
 This is important because court staff may not accept your documents if you haven't followed the rules.

-You need to go back to the courthouse once your partner has been served, to file your documents, including Form 6B: Affidavit of Service, in the Continuing Record.
-Update your continuing record below explains how to add documents in your court file.
+You need to go back to the court once your partner has been served, to file your documents, and Form 6B: Affidavit of Service in your Continuing Record.
+You must do this at least 4 days before the conference date.
+Update your continuing record below explains how to add documents to your court file.

 Confirm your court date

 You have to tell the court that you will be at your trial management conference.
 Confirm your court date below explains how to do this.